awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

 ## Setting up network prerequisites<a name="rds-proxy-network-prereqs"></a>

  Using RDS Proxy requires you to have a common virtual private cloud \(VPC\) between your Aurora DB cluster or RDS DB instance and RDS Proxy\.
 This VPC should have a minimum of two subnets that are in different Availability Zones\.
 Your account can either own these subnets or share them with other accounts\.
 For information about VPC sharing, see [Work with shared VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html)\.
-Your client application resources such as Amazon EC2, Lambda, or Amazon ECS can be in the same VPC or in a separate VPC from the proxy\.
-Note that if you've successfully connected to any RDS DB instances or Aurora DB clusters, you already have the required network resources\.
+Your client application resources such as Amazon EC2, Lambda, or Amazon ECS can be in the same VPC as the proxy\.
+Or they can be in a separate VPC from the proxy\.
+If you successfully connected to any RDS DB instances or Aurora DB clusters, you already have the required network resources\.

 **Topics**
 + [Getting information about your subnets](#rds-proxy-network-prereqs.subnet-info)